-Or no worries normally.
-There are many variations on the rules of Texas Scramble.
-For example some formats requires that a certain number of drives must be taken from each player in the team, typically three drives in a four-man team, or four in a three-man one.
+However, although this would usually be the case, there are many variations on the rules of Texas Scramble.
+For example, some formats require that a certain number of drives must be taken by each player in the team, typically three drives in a four-man team, or four in a three-man team.

 Another variation is that the person whose shot you decide to take cannot play the next shot.
-Thus if Al, Bill, Clive and Dave are playing together and Al‘s drive is selected only Bill, Clive and Dave will play second shots.
-Then if it is Dave’s second shot the team to decide to take, only Al, Bill and Clive will play third shots.
+Thus, if Al, Bill, Clive and Dave are playing together and Al‘s drive is selected only Bill, Clive and Dave can play the second shots.
+Then, if it is Dave’s second shot the team to decide to take, only Al, Bill and Clive can play third shots.

 The aim of these modifications is to keep all players involved.
 In pure Texas Scramble, in theory, one player could play every shot that counts.
 For some, the attraction of Texas Scramble is precisely that one or two players can carry a team.